XX (film)

-XX is a 2017 American anthology horror film directed by Jovanka Vuckovic, Annie Clark, Roxanne Benjamin and Karyn Kusama.
-It stars Natalie Brown, Melanie Lynskey, Breeda Wool and Christina Kirk.
-It had its world premiere at the Sundance Film Festival on January 22, 2017, and was released in a limited release and through video on demand by Magnet Releasing on February 17, 2017.
+XX is a 2017 American horror anthology film directed by Jovanka Vuckovic, Annie Clark, Roxanne Benjamin, and Karyn Kusama.
+It stars Natalie Brown, Melanie Lynskey, Breeda Wool, and Christina Kirk.
+It had its world premiere at the Sundance Film Festival on January 22, 2017, and was released in select theaters and through video on demand in the United States on February 17, 2017, by Magnet Releasing.